tikv/website/content/docs/5.1/reference/faq.md

 ## How many replicas are recommended in a TiKV cluster?
 Does the minimum number of replicas ensure high availability of TiKV?

 Three replicas are enough for each region in a testing environment.
-However, in a production environment, a TiKV cluster must have more than three nodes.
+However, in a production environment, a TiKV cluster must have more than three replicas.
 If needed, you can also have more than three replicas in a production environment depending on the infrastructure, workload, and resiliency.

 ## If a node is down, will services be affected?
 If so, how long is the interruption?